-According to SF2435, chronically absent means any absence from school for more than ten percent of the days or hours in the grading period established by a public school.
+According to Iowa Code 299.1A, students who miss 10% or more of their scheduled school days, regardless of the reason, are considered chronically absent.
 This classification puts students at risk of falling behind in their education.
 There is a direct correlation between attendance and school performance.